newatoms/guides/be-a-managing-director/readme.md

 ### Make sure everyone gets what they need

-Making sure everyone gets to live a good life if they are a part of our company.
+Make sure everyone gets to live a good life if they are a part of our company.
 A core assumption of what we do is that people perform best in groups, when they are developing, and when they are happy.

-Finding out how to keep everyone happy, fulfilled, developed and enthusiastic.
+Find out how to keep everyone happy, fulfilled, developed and enthusiastic.

 Also very important here is not to forget that this also applies to yourself.

 ### Safeguard the process

-Making sure the business keeps evolving and changing as the world around it does involves ensuring that the working process — which is the secret recipe of our company — is good.
+Make sure the business keeps evolving and changing as the world around it does, which involves ensuring that the working process — which is the secret recipe of our company — is good.

 This does not mean that you need to decide how everyone works, but more that you need to make sure that the process keeps developing and improving.
 This involves everyone in the company taking ownership over it.